learning-zone/css-basics/README.md

 ## Q. ***What are the possible ways to apply CSS styles to a web page?***

-CSS can be applied to HTML or XHTML using three methods: Inline, internal, and external.
+There are three ways to apply CSS to HTML: Inline, internal, and external.

 ### **1. Inline CSS**